nbanx/ballast/README.md

 # ballast

-Ballast is a child theme for the Genesis framework.
-The PHP and SASS files are arranged in modules for easy editing and accessibility.
+Ballast is a SASS ready child theme for the Genesis framework.
+The PHP and SCSS files are arranged in modules for easy editing and accessibility.

 ## Getting Started